-There are several combinations of process-oriented modeling languages with data-oriented specification formalisms such as Z or B or CASL; examples are discussed in [3,9,16,13].
-In this report, we consider Circus [17], a language for refinement, that supports modeling of high-level specifications, designs, and concrete programs.
+There are several combinations of process-oriented modeling languages with data-oriented specification formalisms such as Z or B or CASL; examples are discussed in [3, 10, 17, 14].
+In this paper, we consider Circus [18], a language for refinement, that supports modeling of high-level specifications, designs, and concrete programs.
 It is representative of a class of languages that provide facilities to model data types, using a predicate-based notation, and patterns of interactions, without imposing architectural restrictions.
 It is this feature that makes it suitable for reasoning about both abstract and low-level designs.

 We present a "shallow embedding" of the Circus semantics enabling state variables and channels in Circus to have arbitrary HOL types.
 Therefore, the entire handling of typing can be completely shifted to the (efficiently implemented) Isabelle type-checker and is therefore implicit in proofs.
-This drastically simplifies the definitions, proofs, and makes the reuse of standardized proof procedures possible.
-Compared to implementations based on a "deep embedding" such as [18] this drastically improves the usability of the resulting proof environment.
+This drastically simplifies definitions and proofs, and makes the reuse of standardized proof procedures possible.
+Compared to implementations based on a "deep embedding" such as [19] this significantly improves the usability of the resulting proof environment.

 Our representation brings particular technical challenges and contributions concerning some important notions about variables.
 The main challenge was to represent alphabets and bindings in a typed way that preserves the semantics and improves deduction.
 We provide a representation of bindings without an explicit management of alphabets.
-Hpwever, the representation of some core concepts in the unifying theories of programming (UTP) and Circus constructs (variable scopes and renaming) became challenging.
+However, the representation of some core concepts in the unifying theories of programming (UTP) and Circus constructs (variable scopes and renaming) became challenging.
 Thus, we propose a (stackbased) solution that allows the coding of state variables scoping with no need for renaming.
 This solution is even a contribution to the UTP theory that does not allow nested variable scoping.
-Some challenging and tricky definitions (e.g. channels and name sets) are explained in this report.
+Some challenging and tricky definitions (e.g. channels and name sets) are explained in this paper.

-This report is organized as follows.
+This paper is organized as follows.
 The next section gives an introduction to the basics of our work: Isabelle/HOL, UTP and Circus with a short example of a Circus process.
-In section 3, we present our embedding of the basic concepts of the Circus language (alphabet, variables ...).
-We introduce also the representation of the Circus actions and process, with an overview of the Isabelle/Circus syntax.
-In section 4, we explain by an example, how Isabelle/Circus can be used to write specifications.
+In Section 3, we present our embedding of the basic concepts of Circus (alphabet, variables ...).
+We introduce the representation of some Circus actions and process, with an overview of the Isabelle/Circus syntax.
+In Section 4, we show on an example, how Isabelle/Circus can be used to write specifications.
 We give some details on what is happening "behind the scenes" when the system parses each part of the specification.
 In the last part of this section, we show how to write proofs based on specifications, and give a refinement proof example.
+A more developed version of this paper can be found in [9].